 |Important fee and deadline information

-For the Spring semester, dual enrollment students must have all of the items on the Admissions Checklist completed by January 13.
-Registration for the Spring begins October 28.
+For the Summer semester, dual enrollment students must have all of the items on the Admissions Checklist completed by May 1.
+August 13 is the deadline for the Fall.

 What is Fast Forward?

 Fast Forward provides the perfect opportunity for high school students to reap the rewards of college coursework while still in high school.
 The program allows high school students to earn college and high school credit for the same course.
 Students enroll in college-level courses that are taught at their high school or attended at one of our campuses.

 Fast Forward students have the opportunity to acquire college credit while satisfying their high school credits.
 Students are able to participate in challenging college-level courses while getting a head start on completing a future college credential and potentially saving money in the process.